florenceasitwas/site/maps.md

 <p align="center"><i>Image courtesy of Harvard Libraries</i></p>
 <br/>

-Our 2-D map will be based on a collection of maps of Florence through the centuries
+Our 2-D map will be based on a collection of maps of Florence through the centuries:
   + Catena
   + Carocci
   + late 16th-century map created by Stefano Buonsignori